 Punctuating and enriching our reading and discussion of these novels and the city they imagine and depict, we'll travel to London over spring break.
 With guided walks, museum visits, and guest speakers, we will learn more about Dickens' London and contrast it with the London of today.

 This course meets during the Spring semester, and the Spring Break travel component is required for participation.

-Gallatin students: This course fulfills 4 credits of the Interdisciplinary Seminar.
+Gallatin undergraduates: This course fulfills 4 credits of the Interdisciplinary Seminar.

 English majors: This course may be counted as an English major elective [contact the English Department's undergraduate director or program aide for details].

 Undergraduate & graduate students of all NYU schools